Cardiology Billing Services in Virginia

 Why Virginia Cardiology Practices Need Specialized Billing

-Virginia's healthcare market includes 25,000+ physicians, and cardiology practices here face a payer market dominated by Anthem Blue Cross Blue Shield on the commercial side and Virginia Medicaid on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect cardiology procedure coverage and medical necessity requirements.
+Virginia's healthcare market includes 25,000+ physicians, and cardiology practices here face a payer market dominated by Anthem Blue Cross Blue Shield of Virginia (HealthKeepers) on the commercial side and Cardinal Care (unified Medicaid managed care brand since 2023) on the public payer side.
+Medicare claims are processed through Palmetto GBA (Jurisdiction M), which applies its own Local Coverage Determinations that directly affect cardiology procedure coverage and medical necessity requirements.
 Generic billing teams without VA specific knowledge leave revenue on the table.

 Cardiology billing itself is complex.
 Cardiology has one of the highest rates of coding-related denials in medicine.
 The specialty uses complex CPT code families: cardiac catheterization (93452-93462), interventional coronary codes (92920-92944), echocardiography (93303-93352), nuclear cardiology, and EP studies.
 Each has specific bundling rules, modifier requirements, and documentation thresholds.
-When you combine this coding complexity with Virginia's specific payer rules, authorization requirements, and 6 Virginia Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving cardiology practices from Virginia Beach to Norfolk and across Virginia.
+When you combine this coding complexity with Virginia's specific payer rules, authorization requirements, and 5 Cardinal Care (unified Medicaid managed care brand since 2023) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving cardiology practices from Virginia Beach to Alexandria and across Virginia.

 Code